verrazzano/docs/content/en/docs/guides/migrate/integrate/fluent/_index.md

 ---
 title: "Fluentd and Fluent Bit"
-description: "Learn how to integrate Fluentd and Fluent Bit with other components"
 weight: 1
 draft: false
 ---
+This document shows you how to integrate Fluentd and Fluent Bit with other OCNE components.

 ## Network Policies
 ## Prometheus